 AVL – Approved Vendors List

-A list of parts and/or vendors that the OEM determines meet their standards in terms of pricing/quality etc. Depending on the OEM, AVL details will either be included within the BOM or contained within a standalone document.
+A list of parts and/or vendors that meet an OEM's standards in terms of pricing/quality etc. AVL details may be included within the bill of materials or as a standalone document.

 BGA – Ball Grid Array

 A surface mount package used for integrated circuits.
 Instead of pins or ‘legs’, a BGA consists of pads on the bottom of the device which have tiny balls of solder attached.
-When heated through a reflow oven, these melt to form the connection on the PCB.
+When these are heated through a reflow oven, they melt to form the connection on the printed circuit board.

 BOM – Bill of Materials

-Also known as a parts list.
-A BOM shows all of the devices needed to make a single product.
+A list of all of the devices needed to make a single product.
 If the assembly of the product needs to be built up in stages, then the BOM may consist of multiple ‘levels’.